 Targeting feature.
 Netflix sends app push notifications to targeted groups by interests.
 For example, one audience segment watches a comedy series, and another is interested in detective shows.
 In the same way, using web push technology you can tag subscribers by their actions on a website.
 Then, while creating a notification, select the relevant tag for a specific group.

 For this example, we’ve added an image from the series and a CTA button.
 The image visually lets the recipient know the topic.
 Netflix’s URL (instead of push.gravitec.net) shows the sender.
 The CTA button helps the subscriber make a decision immediately.

-For browser notification, we can add an icon or a big image of The Beatles.
+For browser notifications, we can add an icon or a big image of The Beatles.

 The photo in the last rendition tends to evoke more emotion than the first two.
 This will have a positive effect on the campaign results.
 On average, a rich web push with a big image results in roughly two times higher CTR.
 Thus, it boosts a visitor’s retention to a website as well.